-Wayfair significantly altered the landscape of sales and use tax compliance, especially for online sellers, but also for many other businesses that derive sales from but are not physically present in a variety of states.
-Due to Wayfair, out-of-state sellers that deliver goods or provide services into a so-called "economic presence" state will need to determine if the business exceeds the state's specific economic sales or activity thresholds, generally in the prior calendar year or previous 12 months.
-As of January 1, 2020, all states that impose sales and use tax, with the exception of two, have enacted economic nexus standards with varying enforcement dates.
+Wayfair significantly altered the landscape of sales and use tax compliance for many businesses, but especially online sellers, that derive sales from but are not physically present in a variety of states.
+Wayfair adopts an "economic presence" rule imposing collection obligations on remote sellers whose sales to customers in that state exceeds certain sales or activity threshold, generally in the prior calendar year or previous 12 months.
 Sellers may need to conduct an analysis on each state that has adopted, or plans to adopt, economic nexus threshold requirements for sales and use tax collection to ensure they are in compliance with all jurisdictions (state and local) in which they have customers.
-It is also reasonable to expect that states may use this ruling to determine economic nexus thresholds for state income tax purposes as well.
+It is also reasonable to expect that states may use this ruling to determine economic nexus thresholds for state income tax purposes.

-If you or your management team hasn't yet evaluated the impact that Wayfair has had on your business, you could be at risk.
-Non-compliance with sales and use tax collection and reporting can result in tax liabilities, penalties, and interest that never should have been your business's obligation.
+For example, if you are a company selling tangible personal property remotely or through a third party vendor, and final customers are in a different state that is an "economic presence" state, you could be liable to file state or local returns, even though you do not have a physical presence in those states.
+It is very important that you or your management team start to evaluate the impact that Wayfair has on your business, or you could be at risk.
+There may be an obligation to file a return for tax compliance even if you have no tax liability.
+Non-compliance with sales and use tax collection and reporting can result in tax liabilities, penalties, and interest that never should have been your business's obligation to begin with.

 As Oregonians, sales tax sometimes seems like a foreign concept, which is why this is of vital concern.
-It puts Oregon businesses at risk of noncompliance.
-It's important to understand where your business has nexus and how the recent ruling may impact your tax collection and reporting requirements.
-If you have not made a plan for sales and use tax compliance or have any questions, please contact your team at Perkins to see how we can help you.
+It puts Oregon businesses at a higher risk of noncompliance.
+It's important to understand where your business has nexus and how the recent ruling may impact your taxes and reporting requirements.
+If you have not made a plan for Sales and Use tax compliance or have questions, please contact your team at Perkins to see how we can help you.